111nation/hyprclock/README.md

 [!Note]
 > hyprclock is not just a basic clock!
 > hyprclock also allows for deep customization of the UI using `.toml`configuration files.
-You can customize from the clock fontsz clock color, clock sounds, clock time format etc...
+You can customize from the clock fonts clock color, clock sounds, clock time format etc...
 > hyprclock is terminal focused, you launch it via CLI (use -h flag for help)

 <div align="center">
   <img width="40%" src="https://github.com/user-attachments/assets/8c379dbb-b499-4d31-aa2b-38ae30c9f660"  />